-Cod is a great low-cost fish to eat for getting some of those oh-so-healthy Omega-3’s.
+Cod with Brussels Sprouts is our meal tonight.
+A great low-cost fish to eat for getting some of those oh-so-healthy Omega-3’s.
 Combine that with pretzels and you’ve got a winner winner…. fish dinner.
 The original plan was to just buy fish-only and do this recipe, but, when I saw the frozen pretzel crusted cod at Sam’s Club and the price difference, it was kind of a no-brainer to use that instead.

 It’s a good meal!